1Password/scim-examples/beta/docker/README.md

    > **Note**
    >
    > If you are deploying SCIM bridge directly on a remote Docker host, you will need to transfer the Workspace credentials file
-   > from your local machine that is signed in to your 1Password account, for example:
+   > from your local machine that is signed in to Google (or your 1Password account if you saved the credentials there), for example:
    >
    > ```sh
-   >  scp local/path/to/workspace-credentials.json user@host:scim-examples/beta/docker/workspace-credentials.json
+   >  scp ./workspace-credentials.json user@host:scim-examples/beta/docker/workspace-credentials.json
    > ```

 2. Copy the [settings file template](/beta/workspace-settings.json) from this repository:

     ```sh
-    cp ../workspace-settings.json ./workspace-settings.json
+    cp ../../workspace-settings.json ./workspace-settings.json
     ```

     Edit the file.
 Replace the values for each key: